berteh/svg-objects-export/README.md

 svg-objects-export
 ==================

-Export SVG elements to other formats (png, pdf, ps, eps, svg), selecting them  based on their ID with regular expressions.
+Export multiple SVG elements to other formats (png, pdf, ps, eps, svg), selecting them based on their ID with regular expressions, or XPath expression.

 Useful for designing multiple icons in single file, sprite sheets, or multi-page documents with Inkscape (or other SVG editor).
 Easily generate low-resolution and high-resolution renders of some of the objects included in various SVG files... and more.